- Family and Parenting»

 Everyone would like a drama-free adoption.
 Over the years that I’ve been advising adoptive families, I find that financing the adoption is one of the hardest parts of the process for most families.
 And let’s face it…the economy isn’t helping with this.
 I, personally, am very conscious of this fact and part of what I do is help my families stay within the amount they have told me they have budgeted for their adoption.

-Brainstorm with some friends for other ways.
+Sometimes we just can't think of everything on our own.
+Places like Pinterest are great for some ideas, but give brainstorming with some friends a try too.
 You’ll be surprised at how worthy a cause they will feel it is and they’ll jump at the chance to help you.
-Organize a walk-a-thon, a fundraiser or an art show.
+Maybe you can organize a walk-a-thon, a fundraiser or an art show.
 There are many ways to help offset the cost of your adoption.
 It takes effort, support and a little creativity but, obviously, the results are worth it!

 Corporate Matching Gifts (Check with HR) and www.adopting.org/employer.html, www.adoptionbenefits.com or www.abanet.org/family/advocate/sp97tax.html

-National Adoption Center – (800) TO-ADOPT begin_of_the_skype_highlighting (800) TO-ADOPT end_of_the_skype_highlighting begin_of_the_skype_highlighting (800) TO-ADOPT begin_of_the_skype_highlighting (800) TO-ADOPT end_of_the_skype_highlighting end_of_the_skype_highlighting has information on corporate employee adoption benefit plans.
+National Adoption Center – (800) TO-ADOPT has information on corporate employee adoption benefit plans.

 The ABBA Fund is a Christian ministry that makes “covenant loans” (unlike a legally binding “promissory note”) and asks adoptive parents to “…use funds that God provides to them to reimburse The ABBA Fund for the financial assistance that God graciously provided”. www.abbafund.org/

-*If you found this article helpful and would like to be informed of other adoption blogs and information please follow our Twitter! @Helping_U_Adopt
+*If you found this article helpful and would like to be informed of other adoption blogs and information please contact us or follow our Twitter! @Helping_U_Adopt